TheSadMuffinMan/muffinman_academia/1. Bergen CS2 Data Structures/README.md

             Submitted to D2L?: NO
         Self Grade + Reasoning: N/A

-    FINAL PROJECT - Word Counter (Implementation of BST)
+    FINAL - Word Counter (Implementation of BST)
-        Status: Half way complete.
+        Status: Complete!
-        Due Date: Mon May 13 2024.
+        Due Date: Mon 13 May 2024
-        Turn in Date: INCOMPLETE
+        Turn in Date: 12 May 2024
-            Submitted to D2L?: NO
+            Submitted to D2L?: YES
-        Self Grade + Reasoning: N/A
+        Self Grade + Reasoning: 100%!!!